Deep Decisions – An Infrastructure for

 To Express Interest please use the CONTACT FORM.

 This document invites expressions of interest in a project to build an infrastructure for decision-making about complex issues with long-term high social impacts.
 It was circulated to about 50 individuals and organisations for review in April and early May 2020.
-Eight individuals and organisations have expressed interest and gone on to want to participate in the project.
-In June 2020 a project proposal will be drafted in the light of feedback and submitted to an identified funding body.
+Eight individuals and organisations expressed interest and have (virtually) met on several occasions to develop the project.
+Please feel free to enquire if the project interests you or your organisation.

 The project aims to attract three main groups of participants: